transitland/www-transit-land/documentation/tutorials/map-of-nearby-stops/index.md

+---
-# Use Transitland's API to make a map of nearby transit stops
+title: Use Transitland's API to make a map of nearby transit stops
+layout: documentation
+---

 Transitland's API unwraps our vast datastore of transit schedules from around the world – contributed by many – which can be included in your apps and maps.
 It's possible to start in the browser, however, to see the possibilities before you create your map or app.